M7Tro/educationalProjects/chatApp/README.md

 The sameSite:"strict" property makes sure that cookies are only sent with requests that originate from the same site as the cookie.
 It prevents from exploits by cross-site requests.

 The secure flag ensures that if we are not in development, the cookie is only sent with HTTPS connections.

+I have enabled the login functionality.
+Next step is logout.

+Log out is simply setting the "jwt" cookie to an empty string with a maxAge of 0 and sendign a json message of success.